A Working Definition of Emotional Abuse

 Emotional abuse is not the same thing as Domestic Violence.
 I think of emotional abuse as a combination of two of the Four Horsemen (Contempt and Criticism) standing upon an aggressive foundation of chronically manipulative and controlling behaviors.
 It is the investment in control and domination that is the chief feature of emotional abuse.

 Emotional abuse has a complex relationship to Domestic Violence.
-According to Dr. Gottman, extreme emotional abuse can be either a pattern that never escalates to violence, a harbinger of Domestic Violence to come, or a strategic substitute for a previous pattern of Domestic Violence which has attracted the attention of law enforcement.
-Emotional abuse, unlike most Domestic Violence, can respond to science-based couples therapy.
+According to Dr. Gottman, extreme emotional abuse can be either a pattern that never escalates to violence, a harbinger of Domestic Violence to come or a strategic substitute for a previous pattern of Domestic Violence which has attracted the attention of law enforcement.
+Emotional abuse, unlike most Domestic Violence, may respond to science-based couples therapy.

 The goal remains “control” of the partner, but the methods of intimidation are not physical, they’re psychological.
 Control is achieved by varying degrees of perpetual put-downs, chronic complaining, bullying, insults, and social ostracism.
 Mental intimidation is substituted for physical intimidation.